-If you're invited to interview you will sit a one hour written test.
+If you are shortlisted for interview you will sit a one hour written test.
 Cambridge Colleges use a standard format for this test, you can find examples of past papers on the Undergraduate Study website.
 The test is divided into two parts: the first is a 20 minute multiple choice test designed to assess your logical reasoning, the second is a 40 minute written test in which you'll write a short essay.

 Applicants don't need to have any previous special knowledge of philosophy, but you should have read some modern analytical philosophy.
 It may also help to have read a very introductory logic book.
 You can find some suggested preliminary reading on the Faculty of Philosophy website.

 In 2022-23, we’ll be interviewing shortlisted applicants virtually, with interviews taking place in December.

 The interview process aims to assess your intellectual ability, potential, and commitment to the subject.
 Candidates are typically interviewed by at least three subject specialists, including the Director of Studies, and total contact time will be between 35-50 minutes in total.
 This could be in a single interview, or in two separate interviews.
 Further details will be made available to candidates closer to the time.

 We aim to identify the most promising candidates: we're looking for academic potential and commitment to the subject.
 We'll be looking to see if you have done some reading in modern analytical philosophy and can discuss, in an intelligent and critical way, the sort of problems which concern analytical philosophers.

 You'll be required to submit two pieces of written work prior to interview.